 I popped into Mecca Cosmetica and told the makeup artist I was interested in the foundation, so she applied it on me and I absolutely loved it.
 It felt so light, yet didn't look cakey at all.
 The colour I was matched to, Santa Fe, suited my skin so well, unlike Studio Fix Fluid (I'm in the colour NC30), which can look slightly orange at times.

 I use it on a regular basis now and I still love it.
 It's hard to believe something so thin and light can provide such amazing coverage!
 I usually love my makeup free days to let my skin breathe, but this foundation makes it feel as if nothing is on the skin - it's so silky and light!
 In addition, I only need the slightest bit of concealer to cover any scarring or blemishes.
-The only downside to Sheer Glow is that it doesn't come with a pump.
-I think NARS stores sell them (Mecca Comsetica, the only place where you can buy NARS in Australia, don't), but I managed to buy one off of eBay.
+The only downside to Sheer Glow is that it doesn't come with a pump, though you can buy one separately.
 I've stuck with Studio Fix Fluid all these years because I didn't think anything could provide me with better coverage and it just always worked, but it's nice to have a change and use something that's probably better for my skin.
 My only worry now is how much I'm going to tan while here in Europe (I tan very easily and apparently it's easier to tan in Europe than in Australia because the sun is different) and whether or not my colour is still going to match me after my splurge on this foundation!

 Have you tried NARS Sheer Glow?
 Do you like it?